ultron-hiof/ultron/README.md

 ## Plotting images

-### Plot training and validation accuarcy & loss
+### Plot training and validation accuracy & loss
-**plot_model()** will plot the training and validation accuarcy and loss depending on what the user specifies.
+**plot_model()** will plot the training and validation accuracy and loss depending on what the user specifies.
-The function takes in the history object that is createt by the fit function provided by Keras for training a model.
+The function takes in the history object that is created by the fit function provided by Keras for training a model.
 These function calls will create two images acc.png and loss.png in the given location.
 Image is shown below code snippet.